kuzzleio/kuzzle/doc/2/api/essentials/errors/handling/index.md

 The `id` property is unique to each type of error that can be returned, and is built by concatenating the following information:

 * Domain: from where the error comes from (API, network, plugin, ...)
-* Subdomain: what kind of error is it is (assertion, runtime, ...)
+* Subdomain: what kind of error it is (assertion, runtime, ...)
 * Error: the error itself

 For instance: